Exact Lexicographic Scheduling and Approximate Rescheduling: Introduction

-We focus on rescheduling strategies admitting limited binding decision modifications and thereby stay close to the planning phase solution.
-So, the \emph{original makespan problem} is a standard optimization problem while the \emph{makespan recovery scheduling problem} transforms an initial solution to a new solution with a bounded number of modifications.
-Because we allow limited decision modifications, first-stage decisions remain critical.
-Moreover, recovery flexibility allows efficient recourse with free decisions such as variable additions, which is not applicable in classical two-stage robust optimization.

-A two-stage robust optimization method for solving a problem under uncertainty requires (i) an exact algorithm producing the initial solution, and (ii) a recovery strategy restoring the initial solution, after uncertainty realization.
-Analyzing a two-stage robust optimization method necessitates defining (i) the uncertainty set of the problem, and (ii) the investigated performance guarantee.
+A two-stage robust optimization method should specify (i) a way of producing the initial solution $S_{\init}$, and (ii) a recovery strategy for restoring $S_{\init}$ and deriving the recovered solution $S_{\rec}$, after uncertainty realization.
+Analyzing a two-stage robust optimization method requires defining (i) the uncertainty set of the problem, and (ii) the investigated performance guarantee.

-\paragraph{Uncertainty Set} A robust optimization problem may be harder than its deterministic counterpart \citep{Kouvelis2013}.
-But well-motivated uncertainty parameterizations enable tractability, e.g.\ bounded uncertainty where the final parameter values $\hat{p}_j$, e.g.\ processing times, vary in an interval $[p_j^L,p_j^U]$ and at most $k$ parameters deviate from their initial, nominal values \citep{Bertsimas2003}.
-In this box uncertainty setting, the robust counterpart belongs to the same complexity class as its deterministic version for important problems.
-For analysis purposes, we generalize to an uncertainty model defined by a pair $(k,f)$, separating between \emph{stable} and \emph{unstable} input parameters.
-Here, $k$ is the number of unstable parameters with respect to perturbation factor $f>1$.
+\paragraph{Uncertainty Set} The uncertainty set of a robust optimization problem specifies a range of possible values for the uncertain parameters \citep{Kouvelis2013}.
+We consider a generalization of well-known $\Gamma$-uncertainty sets, where the final parameter values $\hat{p}_j$ vary in an interval $[p_j^L,p_j^U]$ and at most $k$ parameters can deviate from their nominal values \citep{Bertsimas2003}.
+Here, the uncertainty set is defined by a pair $(k,f)$, where $k$ is the maximum number of unstable parameters with respect to perturbation factor $f>1$.
 A parameter $p_j>0$ is stable if $p_j/f\leq \hat{p}_j\leq fp_j$ and unstable, otherwise.

-\paragraph{Performance Guarantee} Theoretical performance guarantees are important for determining when robust optimization is efficient \citep{Bertsimas2011,Goerigk2016}.
-The \emph{price of robustness} quantifies the quality of a robust solution or the performance of a robust algorithm, i.e.\ the ratio between the robust solution objective value and the optimal solution value obtained with full input knowledge \citep{Bertsimas2004}.
-Denote by $C(I_{\new})$ the cost, e.g.\ makespan, of a robust solution obtained by some algorithm and by $C^*(I_{\new})$ the cost of a nominal optimal solution obtained with full input knowledge \citep{Monaci2013}.
-We seek the tight, worst-case performance guarantee $\rho=\max_{I_{\new}\in\mathcal I} (C(I_{\new}) / C^*(I_{\new}))$.
+\paragraph{Performance Guarantee} Theoretical performance guarantees are useful for determining when robust optimization methods are efficient \citep{Bertsimas2011,Goerigk2016}.
+Denote by $C(I_{\new})$ the cost, e.g.\ makespan, of a solution obtained by some robust optimization method and by $C^*(I_{\new})$ the cost of an optimal solution obtained with perfect knowledge \citep{Monaci2013}.
+We consider the so-called \emph{price of robustness} which is defined as the ratio between the two and seek a tight, worst-case performance guarantee $\rho=\max_{I_{\new}\in\mathcal I} (C(I_{\new}) / C^*(I_{\new}))$ within the set $\mathcal{I}$ of all problem instances \citep{Bertsimas2004}.